 Students will be able to study a Bachelor’s of Arts (BA) degree in Journalism, or if they wish, as part of a combined or joint degree which offers two similar and connecting subjects to be studied at the same time.
 This combined degree suits individuals who want to explore and study two areas while at university – it’s essential choosing a degree course that suits the student’s personal needs.

 Subjects that complement journalism are; Media, Communication, Politics, Finance, Creative Writing, Art, and Film.
 There may also be options to study a particular area of Journalism, such as studying Multimedia Journalism, Financial Journalism, Print or Online Journalism, Sports Journalism and a Broadcast Journalism degree.
 Each degree within the areas above will focus on this type of Journalism throughout the course and is well-suited for individuals who have a direct career path in Journalism in mind.

 It will involve an array of practices, techniques and assessments.
 Students will have to investigate and source their own stories, interview people and write a great article that people want to read (sounds easier than it is!).
 Journalists need to be aware of the area around them, what events are occurring, and what information people want to read in the news.

 Studying journalism will offer individuals a chance to become a part of different projects, from radio, print, television and magazine journalism and the opportunity to create front page news, feature article, or a news bulletin on a radio show.

 Students will be assessed through written coursework and assignments through the submission of articles, features, plans, proposals, briefs and transcripts.
 Candidates may also be assessed within practical elements through radio shows, interview techniques and a creation of a magazine or feature design.
-The way institutions assess the course will vary, hence why choosing the right university and course is important and it’s incredible important to visit university open days to get a feel for the institute (Learn more – View and book upcomming open days via the open day calendar).
+The way institutions assess the course will vary, hence why choosing the right university and course is important and it’s incredibly important to visit university open days to get a feel for the institute (Learn more – View and book upcoming open days via the open day calendar).

 Students tend to focus on a research project/area or investigative piece during their final year.